bkryza/clang-uml/docs/sequence_diagrams.md

 ```

 The entrypoints must be fully qualified and they must match exactly the string representation of given function or
-method in the `clang-uml` model, which can be tricky.
+method in the `clang-uml` model, which can be frustrating after few attempts.
 If not sure, the best way is to put anything in the `function`
 property value at first, run the `clang-uml` on the diagram with verbose set to `-vvv` and look in the logs
 for the relevant function signature.
 At the end of the diagram generation at this verbosity level, `clang-uml` will
 generate a textual representation of all discovered activities relevant for this diagram, for instance if you're looking